adrexia/silverstripe-brand/README.md

 	if($brand) {
 		$fields->insertAfter(
 			ColorPaletteField::create(
-				"Colour", "Colour", $brand->getPalette()
+				"Color", "Color", $brand->getPalette()
 			), "Intro"
 		);
 	}

 There is an extension 'BrandPageExtension' included for this purpose which adds a brand colour, a contrast colour, and an image.
 To enable it, add this to your _config.yml file:

 	Page:
 	  extensions: